 The residence permit fee is payable in advance and will be charged at the time of filing the application.

-The fees are listed on the Finnish Immigration Service website and on the Embassy’s or Consulate’s website.
+The fees are listed on the Finnish Immigration Service website and on the Embassy’s or Consulate’s website (see scrollbar on the left).

 Processing fees are not refunded for refused applications.